nestordemeure/friedrich/readme.md

 However, the `o(n^3)` complexity of the algorithm makes the classical implementation unsuitable for large datasets.

+**WARNING: This crate is still in an alpha state, its interface might evolve.**

 ## Functionalities

 This implementation lets you :